 What is the best bird house for Goldfinches?

-Goldfinches don't use bird houses or bird nest boxes, but instead build a nest at the end of tree branches, a bush or hedge.
+Goldfinches don't use bird houses or bird nest boxes, but instead build a nest at the end of tree branches, a bush or hedge such as Leylandii.